nunojeronimos/TestTask-TwoFoldersSynchronization/README.md

 - **Removing a file:**
   - Select `3) Remove File`, enter the filename, and the file will be removed from `./Folder1`.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 This script uses Python's built-in libraries for file management, threading, and logging.